Your New Community Network

 Once a community expresses interest, we will request some basic information from the community, and then schedule an online conference call where we will review the community's results followed by a set of documentation specific to that community.

-The cost of the Quickstart Program is set at $0.40 per household within the study area, with no cap on the number of premises.
-We do have a minimum charge of $250.
+The cost of the Quickstart Program is set at $3,500 + $0.40 per premise within the study area, with no cap on the number of premises.